Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your healthcare provider injects small amounts of radioactive material (radioisotope or tracer) into your vein.
-You’ll pass through a scanner, which locates the radioactive material in your kidneys and sends images to a computer.
+A healthcare provider injects small amounts of radioactive material (radioisotope or radiotracer) into a vein, usually in your arm or hand.
+The radioactive material travels through your veins into your kidneys.
+Then, you’ll pass through a scanner, which locates the radioactive material in your kidneys and sends images to a computer.

-A kidney scan helps your healthcare provider detect kidney diseases and injuries at an early stage.
-Your healthcare provider also uses renal scans to check your progress after a kidney transplant.
+A renal scan helps providers detect kidney diseases and injuries at an early stage.
+They also use renal scans to check on your kidney after a kidney transplant.

-Your healthcare provider orders a renal scan when they suspect your kidneys aren’t working as they should.
-Healthcare providers may first see signs of reduced kidney function levels using blood and urine tests or an X-ray.
+Healthcare providers order renal scans when they suspect your kidneys aren’t working as well as they should.
+They may first see signs of reduced kidney function levels using other tests, including:

-Your healthcare provider may also order a scan to check your kidneys if you:
+A provider may also order a renal scan to check your kidneys if you:

 What conditions can a renal scan help diagnose?